jyclipmine/caffe/README.md

     * libjpeg
     on Ubuntu, you can install them using apt-get:
           `sudo apt-get install cmake g++-4.8 libeigen3-dev libpng-dev libjpeg-dev`
-  0. Run the following commands to download and build Geodesic Object Proposal (GOP) libraries `cd $CAFFE_ROOT/lib`
+  0. Run the following commands to download and build Geodesic Object Proposal (GOP) libraries
+    `cd $CAFFE_ROOT/lib`
     `./download_gop.sh`
     `./build_gop_libraries.sh`
 0. Build Caffe LSDA Release
   Please Follow the [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html).
-  Also, make sure that your CUDA version supports g++-4.8 (or the compile you are using to compile gop).
+  Also, make sure that your CUDA version supports g++-4.8 (or the compile you are using to compile GOP).
 It is highly recommended to complie caffe with latest CUDA 6.5.

 0. Try out LSDA example
-  0. Download the lsda caffe model
+  0. Download the lsda caffe model:
     `cd $CAFFE_ROOT/examples/lsda-nips`
     `./download_model.sh`
   1. Try out the detection example